 - Brown Butter: use an equal amount of cooled and hardened brown butter instead of regular butter.

-How to Make Homemade Cream Cheese Frosting
+How to Make This Recipe For Cream Cheese Frosting

 - Cream the cream cheese and butter.
 In the bowl of a stand mixer, add the room tempreture butter and beat with the paddle attachment until light and fluffy, or about 2-3 minutes.
 Next, add the room temperature cream cheese and beat again until light and fluffy, or about 2 minutes more.